PixarAnimationStudios/OpenSubdiv/documentation/sdc_overview.rst

 parameterized by a *MASK* template parameter that contains the weights.
-The set of mask weights is currently divided into vertex-weights, edge-weights and face-weights -- consistent with previous usage in OpenSubdiv and providing some useful correllation between the full set of weights and topology.
-The vertex-weights refer to parent vertices incident the parent component from which a vertex originated, the edge-weights the vertices opposite incident edges of the parent, and the face-weights the center of indicent parent faces.
+The set of mask weights is currently divided into vertex-weights, edge-weights and face-weights -- consistent with previous usage in OpenSubdiv and providing some useful correlation between the full set of weights and topology.
+The vertex-weights refer to parent vertices incident the parent component from which a vertex originated, the edge-weights the vertices opposite incident edges of the parent, and the face-weights the center of incident parent faces.
 Note the latter is **NOT** in terms of vertices of the parent but potentially vertices in the child originating from faces of the parent.
 This has been done historically in OpenSubdiv but is finding less use -- particularly when it comes to providing